 Enter SimCity for Mac

-There are no major chances to the classic SimCity formula here.
+There are no major changes to the classic SimCity formula here.
 With a limited budget, you will have to put in place the necessary infrastructure (a power plant, water supplies, roads, etc) to start a new city.
 From that point, you will have at your disposal the well-known zoning system, which will allow you to place residential areas, commercials areas and industrial areas.
 Common sense applies here, you will want to keep the industry away from your residential buildings and as your city grows, you will need fire stations, police stations, schools and so on.
 Using lots of statistics and specific view options (like land value and crime), it’s up to you to make sure your citizens have all they need.
-The objective is to create a thriving city, with healthy residents, wealthy businesses and high tech (clean) industry.
+The objective is to create a thriving city, with healthy residents, wealthy businesses, and high tech (clean) industry.

 I bet Maxis had great expectations when they set out to create the new SimCity.
 Some ideas here are very good and show lots of ambition, but in many cases failed to deliver.
-Region-play is the perfect example.
+Region play is the perfect example.
 SimCity focuses on Regions and dreams of creating inter-connected cities that help each other and grow together.
 These regions are no other than a group of cities.
 Ranging from 3 to 16 cities, regions effectively introduce a new angle to the SimCity games we know and love.
 They encourage exchange and cooperation between cities.
 To give you one example, you can create a “dormitory” city, full of residential buildings, and connect it to the region’s train network and airports to provide workers for a neighbor industrial city.

 I saw this comment on a forum and completely relate: The game feels more like The Sims City than SimCity.
 There’s a ton of micromanagement here, with individual citizens giving you specific objectives and the ability to track every single citizen and see what he thinks, where he lives and where he works.
 If this added to the experience, I wouldn’t complain, but when you combine it with the fact that cities are so damn small, you get the feeling your managing Sims and not building a true metropolis.
 There was big hope the soon to come Cities of Tomorrow DLC, coming later this year, would fix this issue but sources say EA and Maxis won’t change maximum city size just yet.